serviceprototypinglab/mao-orchestrator/README.md

 db = schedule
 ```

 **Note:** If this section is not filled the scheduler will store the jobs in memory, and lose them when it quits.
-If this is the desired behavior, leave the entries blank, rather than deleting them.

 ## Starting the orchestrator:
 To launch the orchestrator: